aaronsaray/madmimi-api-php/docs/lists/add.md

-# Create Member

-Allows a new audience member to be created.
+# Add a list

+This creates a new mailing list

-## Create Member Options
+## Add List Options

-[MadMimi's List All Members Documentation](https://madmimi.com/developer/lists) should give you an idea of what you need to send to the API.
+[MadMimi's Add New Audience List Documentation](https://madmimi.com/developer/lists/add-new-audience-list) should give you an idea of what you need to send to the API.
 This options object makes some of the methods easier.

 ### Method Reference

-`Create::setEmail($email)` - Sets the email for the user

-`Create::setName($name)` - Sets the name for the user
+`Add::setName($name)` - Sets the name of the list

 ## Exceptions